PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 complete: metadata and adapter planning precede mutation, permutation creation is lazy and collision-safe, and all four xfails are green.
 One newly isolated strict xfail remains for duplicate planning when the same legacy consumer uses the Mul output in two input slots.
-Deduplicate consumer operator indices while preserving first-observed order, turn that fixture green, and only then extract the corrected owner.
+Consumer indices are now deduplicated in first-observed order; same-consumer multi-slot and distinct-consumer order fixtures are green, and no strict xfail remains.
+Resume by mechanically extracting the corrected 513-line owner into a focused pass module.
+Preserve its exact AST, private lowerer name, ordered recovery sequence, statistics, and all production boundaries.
 No broad conversion sweep is implied by this checkpoint.